zappee/docker-images/oracle-weblogic-12.2.1.4-admin-server/README.md

-# Oracle WebLogic Administration Server Docker Image
+# Oracle WebLogic Admin Server Docker Image

 ## 1) Image Description
-This is a Dockerfile for _Oracle WebLogic Administration Server_, built at the top of the [WebLogic base image](/oracle-weblogic-12.2.1.4).
+This is a _Oracle WebLogic Administration Server_ Docker image, built at the top of the [Oracle WebLogic 12.2.1.4](/oracle-weblogic-12.2.1.4) image.
 Developers can use this image as the main building block of a WebLogic environment.

-The main technical details of the image:
+If you would like to jump into the deep water you can skip this document and continue with the [hello-weblogic-world](../hello-weblogic-world) which is a step-by-step guide explains how to dockerize an existing application running on WebLogic server using the  Remal's images.

+## 2) Image overview

 * The WebLogic Admin server will start automatically with the container.

 * If the WebLogic admin server is stopped or killed then the docker container will stop too because the main process that keeps alive the container is the WebLogic process itself.

-* Multiply WebLogic Admin servers can be started paralelly on the same host machine using one or multiply `docker-compose.yml`.
-You can find examples under the [usage-of-the-docker-images](/usage-of-the-docker-images) directory.
+* Multiply WebLogic Admin servers can be started parallelly on the same host machine using one or multiply `docker-compose.yml`.
+You can find examples under the [oracle-weblogic-12.2.1.4](../oracle-weblogic-12.2.1.4) project.

 * The current installation contains a WebLogic Cluster.

 * The WebLogic Managed servers will join automatically to the cluster without any additional configuration after they start.

-* The `JMS-Message-Sender` command line tool to can be used to send text messages to JMS and SAF queues.
+* The [Remal JMS-Message-Sender](https://github.com/zappee/jms-message-sender) command line tool to can be used to send text messages to JMS and SAF queues.

-* Use the `SQL-Runner` command line tool to execute SQL commands like `SELECT`, `INSERT`, `UPDATE` or `CREATE`.
+* Use the [Remal SQL-Runner](https://github.com/zappee/sql-runner) command line tool to execute SQL commands like `SELECT`, `INSERT`, `UPDATE` or `CREATE`.

 * The `common-utils.sh` bash script contains reusable functions that can be used to
     * deploy an artifact (WAR, EAR) as an application
     * deploy an artifact (WAR, JAR) as a shared library